 Surtax investments include the acquisition of new vehicles and increased service for fixed route bus, TOPS Paratransit, municipal community shuttles, and studies for transit routes and infrastructure to promote connectivity, facilitate traffic management, and enhance transit services.

-As part of the impacts of COVID-19, BCT maintained service during the pandemic, suspending fare collections to ensure essential workers and first respondents had access to transportation.
+As part of the impacts of COVID-19, BCT maintained service during the pandemic, suspending fare collections which are set to resume on June 1, 2021.
+The fair suspension ensured essential workers and first respondents had access to transportation.
 As an additional effect of COVID-19, some initiatives planned for 2020 were postponed, including:

 - Fixed route service increase is under review, and 131 planned positions deferred

 - Service revision and Comprehensive Operational Analysis deferred

 With the passage of the transportation surtax, Broward County Transit (BCT) immediately began fixed-route bus service enhancements in 2019, including:

 - Restoration of service that was eliminated during the recession (Routes 8 –Taft Street and 88 - Pine Island)